I S T H E W O R L D L O S I N G

 What we believe all that above means

-Considering that approximately 29% of all pollution comes from transportation and another 29% from electricity generation;
+- Considering the latest data of approximately 29% of all CO2 pollution coming from transportation and 32% from electricity generation;

 Doing some calculations

-88% of CO2 emitting combustion engine automobiles will still be on the road by the end of the decade.
+- 88% of all the automobiles – the CO2 emitting combustion engine automobiles will still be on the road by the end of the decade.

 (in 3 decades, by 2040, 67%; accounting for the proportional decline from 97% now; 30% decline in 30 years; 10% decline on 10 years)

-The remaining 12% of electrical automobiles will still effectively require CO2 emissions for their electricity production in the proportion of 23% of the CO2 production effect from the same number of combustion engine automobiles.
+- The remaining 12% – the EVs – will still effectively cause CO2 emissions.
+That CO2 emissions will be caused by the production of the electricity for those EVs.
+It will be in the proportion of 23% of the CO2 production effect from the same number of combustion engine automobiles.

 (10%- 12% x 23%= (10 – 2.76)% = 7.24%)